gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

   - A person with eyesight of 0.7 (decimal visual acuity) must be able to distinguish the [Light colors](#LightColor) within 1 meter distance.
   - For light colors, avoid applying states or meanings other than the predefined.
   - The light colors must be applied so that the user can perceive the graphic RGB color and the actual light color as the same.
-  - In addition to the essential [Light effects](#LightEffect), you can add other light colors and effects depending on the your UX policies or for appropriate situations, such as booting, speaker volume controls, charging status, and button feedback.
+  - In addition to the essential [Light effects](#LightEffect), you can add other light colors or effects depending on your UX policies or for appropriate situations, such as bootup, speaker volume controls, charging status, and button feedback.
-  - Do not express too many meanings or states with one light color or effect.
+  - It is recommended that you do not express too many meanings or states with a single light color or effect.
-  - For screenless devices, indicate the level of the speaker volume by methods, such as brightness of lights.
+  - For screenless devices, it is recommended to indicate the level of the speaker volume by methods, such as brightness of lights.
-  - For battery powered portable devices, implement the light effect so the information on the charging status can be gained from the light.
+  - For battery powered portable devices, it is recommended to implement the light effect so the information on the charging status can be gained from the light.

 ## Sound {#Audio}